TimothyMoralesLopez/restaurant-page/README.md

 This is my Restaurant Page Project.
 In this project, I will utilize all that I've learned so far about npm and webpack.
 I am still not completely sure what everything is and how everything works, but I feel like I can learn a lot more easily by doing and actually using the programs.
 Once completed, I will have created a dynamic web page that renders the document body elements using JavaScript.

+This is my Restaurant Page Project - completed!
+This project looked intimidating at first glance, but then once I actually sat down and came up with a plan of how I was going to get this done, I was able to envision a clear course of action.
+Once I got the logic and syntax down for the first initial page module, the rest came naturally.
+I also think my CSS skills have maybe improved since the last project I really utilized them.
+I hope to continue improving in the next projects.

 Attributions:

 Chocolate Background PNG by Maryam Sicard on Unsplash